yochaigal/cairn/wip/good-dungeon-design.md

 11. A creature that appears to be something it is not.
 Some examples: Lurker above, mimic, [cloaker], wolf in sheep's clothing, doppelganger, gas spore (perhaps my favorite), etc.
 12. One encounter (no more, no less) that makes absolutely no logical sense, that the DM completely leaves up to the players' imagination to explain.

-## Other stuff
-- Add generic details to the key, like "unless otherwise noted, the dungeon is musty, wet, etc..."

 ## Chris McDowall's Three Step Dungeons
 ### The Three Step Process
 - Introduce First Concept